 The Junos Space Network Director is a new management application that runs on the Junos Space Network Management Platform.
 Network Director allows network administrators to manage campus switches and wireless LANs from a single interface, said Dhritiman Dasgupta, senior director of product marketing for Sunnyvale, Calif.-based Juniper.

-"Enterprises need network agility," Dasgupta said. "[They need] the ability to seamlessly adapt to application needs and growing workloads and … the ability to manage all locations in the enterprise -- whether it's the campus, branch or remote site or data center -- from
+"Enterprises need network agility," Dasgupta said. "[They need] the ability to seamlessly adapt to application needs and growing workloads and … the ability to manage all locations in the enterprise -- whether it's the campus, branch or remote site or data center -- from a single place."

 Juniper also announced a new virtual wireless LAN controller, JunosV, which will run on x86-based servers.